 The tricky thing right now is, of course, a lack of VR language and methodology.
 You can see lots of experimentation going on but you can also see that many content producers do not do enough testing before releasing.
 Many projects that tackle very serious social and human themes fail from an aesthetic and content quality point of view, which is very unfortunate.

 I truly believe that the more serious the topic is, the higher the quality of the VR product should be expected by users.
 Otherwise, it kind of ruins all the effort.
-I also believe that VR content producers should feel more responsible about the content they release.
+I also believe that VR content producers should feel more responsible for the content they release.

 VR is the only new medium that we have that influences our brains in a completely new way, with much greater immersive potential than any other medium.
 We don’t yet know all the consequences of VR immersion because it is so new.
 So it would be great to see more consciousness and responsibility on the part of the content producers, especially when it comes to products targeting a younger audience.”